ArthurLobopro/electron-css-injector/README.md

 # electron-css-injector

-Inject css in your electron app.
+Inject css in your electron app using `protocol` api.

 ## How to use